BryantD/letterboxd-feed-wp/README.md

 `db_name` should be the filename of your SQLite database.
 It defaults to `lb_feed.sqlite`.

+`cite` should probably be left alone.
+There are two options: `italic` or `cite`:

+- `italic`: wrap movie titles in <i> tags when making weekly posts
+- `cite`: wrap movie titles in the [cite] shortcode when making weekly posts

+The [cite] shortcode only works if you've made a custom plugin for your WordPress installation, which I've done but you probably haven't.

 ### SQLite Database

 Set up your SQL database as follows: